mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Nobles are believed, under the law, to be incapable of incited crimes.
-Insane crimes reflect a breakdown in a Noble’s personality (portrayed to Proles as the result of overwork and demands of responsibility).
+Insane crimes reflect a breakdown in a Noble's personality (portrayed to Proles as the result of overwork and demands of responsibility).
 Minor violations may be let off with a warning and usually a short or lengthy enforced vacation from work: